ELECTED OFFICIAL BRIEFING

 policeradioencryption.com Updated: March 2026

-Police radio encryption is a significant policy decision affecting public safety, media access, government transparency, and emergency response coordination.
-Before approving encryption requests, officials should understand:
+Police radio encryption affects public safety, media access, government transparency, and emergency response coordination.
+Before approving an encryption request, there are five things worth understanding:

 • The claimed benefit is theoretical β€” No documented cases exist where scanner access caused officer harm in 100+ years of open radio